lukegjpotter/BikeRacingIreland-AndroidApp/README.md

       races have Calendar
 * [ ] Add parts of the card for individual Stages of the `BikeRace`.

-## Refactoring Tasks
+## Android Oreo Refactoring Tasks

 * [x] Use `Room` to reduce Database code.
 [Room Sample from Google](https://github.com/googlesamples/android-architecture-components).
 * [x] Use `ViewModel` and `LiveData` to maintain data when rotated.
-* [ ] Remove the code for the components that Room and Lifecycles replaces.
+* [x] Remove the code for the components that Room and Lifecycles replaces.
+* [ ] Retest with Android Oreo Components.